openstack-archive/dragonflow/doc/source/specs/control_plane_testing.rst

 =================================

 The test will create 1000 database objects and performs random access test.
-We can optionally compare the results agains MySQL by reading values from Neutron DB.
+We can optionally compare the results against MySQL by reading values from Neutron DB.
 These tests will mimic the case when Dragonflow receives notification when an object is created and it needs to load object records from the database.